 Schoolteachers play a critically important role in transforming learners into agents of change, and in ultimately helping to promote among their learners the values making for a more just, peaceful and sustainable world.
 In this regard, ASPnet schools in Japan, Thailand and Viet Nam are participating in the collaborative action research project with support of the Government of Japan.
 The purpose of the collaborative action research was to actively engage lower secondary-level teachers to reflect deeply on their school-based Education for Sustainable Development (ESD) teaching practices, namely in relation to three key teaching components: 1) curricula (what competencies and topics to address); 2) pedagogy (how to develop these competencies); and 3) assessment (what results have been realized in cognitive, social-emotional and behavioural dimensions).

 As a leading agency for education, UNESCO has been promoting holistic learning based on cognitive, socio-emotional and behavioural dimensions.
+The action research focused on ESD as a critical pillar of SDG.
 The Workshop facilitated sharing of experiences and discussion of action research outcomes from the three schools in Japan.